Tan-Code-may/Cpp_basics/README.md

 # Cpp_basics
-Here I upload some of the basic syntax and important functions implementation of C++, which can help in competitive coding and DSA.
+Here I upload some of the important concepts using C++, which can help in competitive coding and DSA.